christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The "Mauryan" Empire is a Flavian/Vatican fabrication.
 Chandragupta Maurya is Alexander the Great.

 Alexander was an Aryan dragon-king who was the grandson of Ateas the Scythian aka Artaxerxes II Mnemon ("Kai Bahman") and half-brother of Darius III ("Darab").
 In India he took the regional aliases of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
 "Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
 "Gupta" = Hidden.
 In Egypt Alexander's title Ammon Zeus means Hidden Zeus.
-Hades and Osiris also had the epithets Hidden, as did Cronus, and Vedic Kubera Greek Cronus).
+Hades and Osiris also had the epithets Hidden, as did Vedic Kubera and Greek Cronus.
+Alexander Alexander Hislop also wrote that Nimrod was associated with the hidden god).
 Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros).
 "Aži-ander": Aži (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
 Ptolemy I Soter was his biological son with Barsine (Scythian priestess) and was his dragon-born heir, and Caesar was their bloodline successor.
 The Persian narrative is a Flavian forgery to hide their stolen legacy.
 Alexander conquered Persia as vengeance for Persian enslavement of Scythia.

 Chandragupta Maurya is consistently referred to as Sandrokottos or Androcottos.
 Andragoras is a Greek rendering of the same name.
 The -cotta/-gotta suffix is a common Greek way of rendering Indian names; for example, the Buddhist monk Buddhaghosa was known in Greek as Budda-gotta, and the initial "S" is just a Greek prefix (like in Sandros for Alexander).
 Andragoras's name means "Scythian Man" or "Messenger of the Dragon" (Andras = man in Iranian, and agoras = the Scythian priesthood).